damaratix/sans-holiday-hack-2021/sources/prechallenge6.md

 <br/>
 We have to find the correct place where to inject what we want to obtain.
 <br />
-By analyzing the file js it appears a function that evaluates if it's required to enable the single player mode (and that's just what we are looking for).
+By analyzing the js file it appears that a function which evaluates if it's required to enable the single player mode (and that's just what we are looking for).
 (line 77-78 javascript deminified)
 <br />